kayanerobach/kayanerobach.github.io/_news/announcement_99.md

 prez: true
 ---

-:tv:&nbsp; I will give a talk at the [International Conference on Statistics and Data Science](https://sites.google.com/view/ims-icsds2025/) 2025 in Sevilla, on Causal Record Linkage. [[abstract](/assets/pdf/ICSDSabstract.pdf)]
+:tv:&nbsp; I hope to give a talk at the [International Conference on Statistics and Data Science](https://sites.google.com/view/ims-icsds2025/) 2025 in Sevilla, on Causal Record Linkage. [[abstract](/assets/pdf/ICSDSabstract.pdf)]